 APOLOGETICS II-General Introduction.
 This vital subject teaches (1) how our Bible came into existence, (2) how it came down to us.
-It discusses (1) its inspiration: whether it is from God or from man, (2) its canonicity: the origin, extent, and preservation of the Sacred Canon of Scripture, (3) its languages and text, including writing, materials, instruments, etc., (4) its genuineness and integrity, a study of the manuscripts, ancient versions, quotations from the Church

-Fathers, critical editions of the text, and modern versions down to the present day, (5) its authenticity, and credibility, (6) its authority.
-Several fascinating studies in Archaeology will be considered, especially with reference to the modern papyri discoveries in Egypt.
+It discusses (1) its inspiration: whether it is from God or from man, (2) its canonicity; the origin, extent, and preservation of the Sacred Canon of Scripture, (3) its languages and text, including writing, materials, instruments, etc., (4) its genuineness and integrity, a study of the manuscripts, ancient versions, quotations from the Church Fathers, critical editions of the text, and modern versions down to the present day, (5) its authenticity, and credibility, (6) its authority.
+An invaluable course to confirm the student in the integrity of the Bible.
+Text: "General Biblical Introduction" by H. S. Miller.
 Required in Theological and Christian Education Courses.
-Credit, three hours.
-Offered in second semester of 1937-1938.
+Credit, 3 hours.
+Offered in 1939-40.

 APOLOGETICS III-Special Introduction.
-This subject deals with the individual books of the Bible and discuss their canonicity, integrity, authorship, time and place of composition, contents, purpose, and pecularities.
-A study is made of the critical problems in relation to the authorship and integrity of the Pentateuch, the authorship and unity of Isaiah, Daniel, Zachariah, and other books, the Synoptic problem, the Johannine problem, and other themes.
-Value, two semester hours.
+This subject deals with the individual books of the Bible and discusses their canonicity, integrity, authorship, time and place of composition, contents, purpose, and peculiarities.
+A study is made of the critical problems in relation to the authorship and integrity of the Pentateuch, the authorship and unity of Isaiah, Daniel, Zechariah, and the other books, the Synoptic problem, the Johannine problem, and other themes.
+Value, 2 semester hours.
 At present offered as a part of book expositions.